IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 2. Click **Reserve now**.

-    The **Reserve now** option requests that the reservation be created now.
+    The **Reserve now** option creates the reservation for immediate use.
 Optionally, schedule the reservation for late.

     ![](_attachments/itzRSVPReserveNow.png)

 3. Complete the form and click **Submit**.

     **a**.
 Optionally, change the **Name** field for the reservation.
-Note, changing the name doesn't appear to actually change the name of the reservation.
-This has been reported to ITZ support.
+Note, changing the name doesn't appear to change the name of the reservation.
+The issue was reported to ITZ support.

     **b**.
 Select the **Education** purpose tile.